 Trail bike rear suspension

-As a trail bike is for climbing over rocks and all sorts of unbalanced terrains, the presence of a rear suspension is a must.
 So, the rear suspension of a trail bike has more travel range as compared to that of an XC bike.
 It normally has a travel range from 120mm to 160mm.
 This increased rear suspension is for overcoming each impossible terrain with ease.

 Moreover, you can also get a suspension of your liking for your trail bike.
 But, keep one thing in mind, suspension with less travel will give you the same experience as an XC bike.

-6. Dropper posts of cross country bike vs trail bike
+6. Dropper posts of cross-country bike vs trail bike

 Cross-country bike dropper posts

-A cross country bike has more rigid seat posts of either aluminum or carbon origin.
+A cross-country bike has more rigid seat posts of either aluminum or carbon origin.
 But, recently dropper posts have replaced the usual seat posts.
 This is mainly because of their light nature which provides ease during biking.

 Trail bike dropper posts